vanshdamania/Random-user-generator/README.md

 # Random_User

-This app will help you to generate random users information.It uses the randomuser.me API to generate random users with sample contact information. random user generator is a free API for generating placeholder user information. this app is build in a flutter
+This app will help you to generate random user information.
+It uses a random user.me API to generate random users with sample contact information. random user generator is a free API for generating placeholder user information. this app is built in a flutter